amir9480/vscode-laravel-extra-intellisense/README.md

 ### LaravelExtraIntellisense.disableBlade
 If you want to disable blade directives autocomplete set this to true.

+### LaravelExtraIntellisense.disableAuth
+If you want to disable authorization autocomplete set this to true

 #### Sample config to use docker
 This is a simple configuration to use via [Laradock](https://github.com/laradock/laradock).
 It is possible to use this extension with other docker images or even other virtual machines.